Polynomial factorization and roots calculator

 Multiplication of polynomials modulo a prime number can be performed in the usual way by multiplying the different terms of the polynomial and then adding the coefficients of the same degree.
 Finally, the coefficients are reduced modulo that prime.

 For example, the product of 3x2 + 5x + 1 and 6x2 + 4x + 3 modulo 7 is 18x4 + (30+12)x3 + (9+20+6)x2 + (15+4)x + 3 modulo 7 which equals 4x4 + 5x + 3

 It can be shown that the polynomials modulo a prime can be factored into the leading coefficient and monic prime polynomials in only one way (monic polynomials have the leading coefficient equal to one.)

 It can also be shown that if there are no repeated factors, the polynomial can be factored modulo a power of that prime in only one way.

-Use the upper input box to enter the polynomial expression and the lower input box to enter a numerical expression for the modulus, which must be an integer number greater than 1 of the form prime number raised to an exponent.
+Use the upper input box to enter the polynomial expression and the lower input box to enter a numerical expression for the modulus, which must be either zero or an integer number greater than 1 of the form prime number raised to an exponent.
 You can just evaluate the polynomial or evaluate and factor it, by pressing the corresponding button.

-Example: copy any of the expressions below in the upper input box and type the number 211 (a prime number) in the lower input box.
+Example for polynomial modulo a prime factorization: copy any of the expressions below in the upper input box and type the number 211 (a prime number) in the lower input box.
 Then press the button "Factor expression".

 The exponentiation symbol is not present in some mobile devices, so two asterisks ** can by typed as the exponentiation operator.
 So, equivalent expressions would be: